isomerpages/scamshield/_bot-guide/About the ScamShield Bot.md

 #### How to report a suspicious message or call to the Bot?

-In 3 steps, you can report a suspected message or call directly to the Singapore Police Force.
+In 3 steps, you can report a suspected message or call directly to the Singapore Police Force.&nbsp;

 For Message reports:
 1. Forward or send a copy or screenshot of the message (received from any platform)